 Most libelous situations using photos come about because of poorly written or misleading captions.
 Photographers need to protect their integrity by always writing the first draft of any caption.
 Editors can spruce up and tighten a caption in editing, but should not create a false light or potentially libelous caption in the process.

-In a nutshell, photographers should never change the meaning of a photo by cropping, dodging or burning in.
-The darkroom is where the photographer gets the image ready to be published with quality tones and sharpness.
-Never flip a negative so the action is going the opposite way just to make it fit the layout better.
+In a nutshell, photographers should never change the meaning of a photo through manipulation.
+Airbrushing skin, adjusting weight to make someone’s body look slimmer or larger, removing an object, adding in a person who is missing – these are all adjustments that cross ethical boundaries.
+Photoshop can be the tool where the photographer gets the image ready to be published with quality tones and sharpness.
+Never flip an image so the action is going the opposite way just to make it fit the layout better.

 When I was an adviser, ethical violations over the years could result with the student’s dismissal from staff.
 Sometimes putting the student on a non-publishing track in the class was the best approach, allowing the student to be “off staff” and yet take assignments that would be graded but never published.
 Presented with that scenario, some students would drop staff on their own.

 My philosophy was that writers and photographers do not publish in a vacuum.
 Journalism is not just a classroom activity.
 Their ethical lapses have consequences and the integrity of the rest of the staff should not suffer as a result.